- What is "Local AI"?

 pink

-Pink color overlay.
+Pink colour overlay.

 bounce